thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/project-proposal.md

 #### What is your Discord username?
 DISCORD USERNAME HERE (https://discord.gg/thenewboston)

+## Milestone Details

-#### Please include a detailed breakdown of the first milestone including a list of all quantifiable objectives and estimated coin value of each.
+Please include a detailed breakdown of the first milestone including a list of all quantifiable objectives and estimated coin value of each.
 Upon completion of the milestone, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, coins will then be rewarded.

+Note that all future detailed milestone breakdowns will be written as a separate GitHub issue.
+Only the first one is included in the project proposal.

+---

 #### Milestone Description
 SHORT DESCRIPTION OF MILESTONE HERE